Yedya/Portfolio/README.md

 ## Welcome

-I am a software enginner with a background C++ and C#.
+I am a software engineer with a background C++ and C#.

 I've worked in large teams across various different types of games from MMORPGs to F2P  games